Tauroszyszki

 Tauroszyszki (Taurusiškė, Taurutiškė) is a village in the administrative district of Gmina Puńsk, within Sejny County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Lithuania.

 From 1975-1998 the village was administratively governed by the Suwałki Voivodeship.

 History

-In 1827 it was recorded that the population of the village numbered at 12 and 2 homes and in 1892 it was numbered at 51 people and 2 homes.
+In 1827 it was recorded that the population of the village numbered 12 people and 2 homes, and in 1892 it was numbered at 51 people and 2 homes.